idun-project/idun-cartridge/doc/apiref.md

 PURPOSE:  mount a disk image file
 ARGS   :  (zp) = pointer to null-terminated image filename
           .A   = R/W flag
+          .X   = device to mount image
 RETURNS:  .CS  = errno
 ALTERS :  .A, .X, .Y, errno
 ```

 Idun currently supports .D64, .D71, and .T64 image files, and will likely add others.
 This API mounts an image file to a virtual drive, just as is done with the `mount` command in the shell.
 Set the .A flag to either "R" (for read-only) or "W" (for read/write) access to the mounted image.
+The device number passed in .X can be easily obtained by using the `as_device` macro to convert a drive letter (lowercase) to the device number.

 ```
 NAME   :  aceDirectRead